meshery/meshery/CONTRIBUTING.md

 - restart the meshery server.

-- Addionally, before restarting the server, you might like to pull the latest changes, for that you can do: `git pull upstream master`
+- Addionally, before restarting the server, if you like to pull the latest changes, you can do: `git pull upstream master`

 This should resolve this error: **Meshery Development Incompatible**